 Acoustic panels and adaptive sound masking systems are cost-effective solutions to noise and speech privacy issues.

-EcoPrivacy™ acoustic panels help reduce the acoustic and visual noise in a workspace.
-Install them on office walls, ceilings or as work zone partitions.
-Acoustic panels are functional art that can add beauty and energy in your workspace.
+EcoPrivacy® acoustic panels help reduce the acoustic and visual noise in a workspace.
+Install them on office walls, ceilings, or as work zone partitions.
+Acoustic panels are functional art that can add beauty and energy to your workspace.

 VoiceArrest™ sound masking systems fill in the sound spectrum with comfortable background sound, making conversations less intelligible and distracting.
 Install unobtrusive speakers in areas in your office that need a certain level of privacy.